 Crohn’s disease is a chronic inflammatory bowel disorder that can cause several complications.
 If you have Crohn’s disease, the highly experienced team at Colon and Rectal Surgeons of Greater Hartford can help you manage your condition and significantly improve your quality of life.
-New England’s largest specialist colorectal practice provides services at its convenient offices in Bloomfield, South Windsor, and Plainville, Connecticut.
+New England’s largest specialist colorectal practice provides services at its convenient offices in Bloomfield, South Windsor, Enfield, and Plainville, Connecticut.
 Call the office nearest you today to schedule a consultation or book an appointment online.

 Crohn’s disease is one of a group of conditions known as inflammatory bowel disorders.
 It causes chronic problems in your digestive system, particularly in the colon and small intestine.
 There’s no cure for Crohn’s disease, but with the help of the team at Colon and Rectal Surgeons of Greater Hartford, you can manage your condition successfully.